ashleyrobycreates/FiveMinuteFarms/README.md

 **Sign Up Sign In** The user can sign up or sign in if they want to.

 **Weather API** Using third-party API, this allows users to get the weather based on their locale, and use this to help with planting needs.
-(Please see **Note at bottom concerning API KEYS)

 **Garden Chart:** Growing chart in days based on seedlings, made based on my own research of over five years.